Monopole and instanton effects in QCD: The PCAC relation, decay constants, and chiral condensate

 The partial derivative acts only on the axial vector current $A_{\mu}$ as follows:

-To reduce errors, we calculate the correlation functions between all spatial sites $\vec{x}$ and $\vec{y}$, and moreover, we take the sum of the temporal sites $x^{0}$~\cite{DeGrand2}.
+To reduce errors, we calculate the correlation functions between all spatial sites $\vec{x}$ and $\vec{y}$; moreover, we take the sum of the temporal sites $x^{0}$~\cite{DeGrand2}.

-In the study of quenched QCD, the number of zero modes is not suppressed due to the lattice artefact of the finite volume.
-Such zero modes undesirably affect the PCAC relation near the chiral limit~\cite{Blum1, DeGrand2_2, Giusti3}.
-In particular, we want to precisely evaluate the catalytic effects of monopoles on the physical quantities near the chiral limit.
-To remove the undesirable effect near the chiral limit due to the zero modes, we subtract the scalar correlator $C_{SS}$ from the pseudoscalar correlator $C_{PS}$.
-The definition of the correlation function~\cite{Giusti3, DeGrand2_2, Blum1} is as follows:
+In the study of quenched QCD, the number of zero modes is not suppressed due to the lattice artifact of the finite volume.
+Such zero modes undesirably affect the PCAC relation near the chiral limit~\cite{Blum1, Giusti3}.
+In particular, we want to precisely evaluate the effects of monopoles and instantons on the physical quantities near the chiral limit.
+To remove the undesirable effect near the chiral limit, we subtract the scalar correlator $C_{SS}$ from the pseudoscalar correlator $C_{PS}$.
+The definition of the correlation function~\cite{Giusti3, Blum1} is the following:

-We vary the bare quark mass in the range $ 1.296\times10^{-2} \leq a\bar{m}_{q} \leq 6.482\times10^{-2}$ in the lattice unit, corresponding to the range $ 30 \ [\mbox{MeV}] \leq \bar{m}_{q} \leq 150 \ [\mbox{MeV}]$ in physical units.
+We vary the bare quark mass in the range $ 1.296\times10^{-2} \leq a\bar{m}_{q} \leq 6.482\times10^{-2}$ in the lattice unit, which corresponds to the range of $ 30 \ [\mbox{MeV}] \leq \bar{m}_{q} \leq 150 \ [\mbox{MeV}]$ in physical units.
 We calculate the correlation function~(\ref{eq:corre_1}) using the normal configurations and the configurations with the additional monopoles and anti-monopoles.
-The numbers of configurations that we use for the calculations of the correlation functions are listed in Table~\ref{tb:zero_instantons}.
+The numbers of configurations that we use for the calculations of the correlation functions are listed in table~\ref{tb:zero_instantons}.
 We set a lower limit to the bare quark mass so that the relation $m_{PS}L_{s} \geq 2.4$, which is derived from the limit $m_{\pi}L \gg 1$ of the $p$-expansion~\cite{Colangelo3}, is satisfied. $L_{s}$ indicates the spatial length of the lattice in this study.

 We suppose that the correlation function $C_{PS-SS}$ can be approximated by the following function~\cite{Gimenez1}: